RAPJThompson/Unpacker/README.md

 Non-Command Line:

-  C++) Running as a simple exe, ie. by double-clicking, will run the program in the folder it is currently in.
+  C++) [No longer functioning do to changes in Windows 10]Running as a simple exe, ie. by double-clicking, will run the program in the folder it is currently in.

   Python) Use Command Line